abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 clear task, day after day—a livelihood where we might have the attitude that *As long as I do this I don’t have to worry about anything.
 I just do my job, go home, go to bed, and everything is okay.
-I don’t have to give it much thought.* This is not how it is with spiritual life nor with spiritual practice.
+I don’t have to give it much thought.* This is not how it is with spiritual life, nor with spiritual practice.
 We are not here merely to have a place to stay and food to eat—that would be a terrible motivation.
 The motivation to be here has to be for something noble, something that involves the